peiwangdb/benchmarks/tpc-ds-2.4/openLookeng/README.md

-Scripts for running TPC-DS on Presto
+Scripts for running TPC-DS on OpenLookeng
 ====================================

-This directory contains the scripts we use for producing TPC-DS results on Presto, using EMR.
+This directory contains the scripts we use for producing TPC-DS results on OpenLookeng.
 The scripts are a bit rough, use with caution!

 Includes: